lee-barber/JS-clock/readme.txt

 My greatest struggles with this project were with the JavaScript.
 I was able to navigate the HTML and CSS with ease but staring at the blinking cursor in my JS file was daunting.
 I broke through the word problem and figured out what I would need first--the current date and time.
 Once I declared that variable using the object 'new Date', I made 3 other variables to get the current hours, minutes, and seconds.
 From there I went right into my DOM manipulation but later learned that the if statements must come before that code in order to be executed.
 I separated the variables, if statements, and DOM into 3 different sections, despite the fact that much of the code is asynchronous.
 For instance, the DOM on line 106 would normally be written on line 16 as it pertains to that variable (or at least, that's how I've normally seen it coded).

 There is a special tweak to this project as the 'setInterval' method is called *inside* the function named 'myTimeFunction.'
-As such, when the JS code is executed, the 'myTimeFunction' function executes *once* but then is reactivated with recursive action within itself and the 'myTimeFunction' never executes by itself again until the page is closed.
+As such, when the JS code is executed, the 'myTimeFunction' function executes *once* but then is reactivated with recursive action within itself and the 'myTimeFunction' function never executes by itself again until the page is closed.
 This may not be the most efficient way of running the JS but it's interesting to see in action.

 V. Final Thoughts